supermarsx/whoisdigger/readme.md

 When choosing export options, you can decide what domain status to export, if you want errors included, only basic domain information such as creation, expiration and update dates.

-Exporting as text will only export raw replies for each domain in a zip file, as a csv you're able to see both both basic information and whois replies (in text, inline csv or separate csv inside a zip file).
+Exporting as text will only export raw replies for each domain in a zip file; as a csv you're able to see both basic information and whois replies (in text, inline csv or separate csv inside a zip file); and as json the structured results array is written to a single file.

 ### CLI usage